Candy & Candy Interiors – The art of design

 Candy & Candy, have re-defined the prime property markets in London, Russia and Monaco.
 The brothers have created a new class of property, called super-prime.

-Driven by the pursuit of perfection, the interior design house continue to create some of the finest properties available.
+Driven by the pursuit of perfection, Candy and Candy continue to create some of the finest properties available.
 Known for their attention to even the tiniest of detail, the brothers have become world famous for their style of interior design.

 The Candy brothers’ venture started as an elaborate experiment in the mid-nineties.
 After university, the brothers had moved to London to work in Advertising and Accountancy.